All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Symptoms to Watch For

-While the risk is considered very low, it is still good practice to be aware of symptoms that could indicate a thyroid problem.
+While the risk is considered very low, it's still good practice to be aware of symptoms that could indicate a thyroid problem.
 Contact your doctor if you notice:

 • A new lump or swelling in the front of your neck

-• Difficulty swallowing that is not related to your semaglutide GI side effects
+• Difficulty swallowing that isn't related to your semaglutide GI side effects

 • Persistent hoarseness or voice changes lasting more than 2 to 3 weeks

-• Shortness of breath that is not explained by other causes
+• Shortness of breath that isn't explained by other causes

 These symptoms are almost always caused by something other than thyroid cancer.
 Thyroid nodules, acid reflux, upper respiratory infections, and many other common conditions can produce these symptoms.
 But reporting them to your doctor is always the right thing to do.